OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Updating.md

 order: 4
 ---

-# Updating the Omega using the Console
+## Updating the Omega using the Console

-// show how to use the Settings App - Firmware Upgrade tab to update the Omega's Firmware You can update your Omega's firmware in the Console with the Settings app.
+You can update your Omega's firmware in the Console with the Settings app.
 Open the Settings app, and click on the `Firmware Upgrade` tab.

 This page will display your Omega's firmware information and will notify you of available upgrades.

-# Firmware states
+### The Omega Firmware
 // change this title

 // add descriptions of the difference between minor and major version updates

+The Omega firmware can be in three different states:

+Up to date:

+Your Omega is on the latest *stable* firmware version and requires no further action.

+Minor Version Available:

+Your Omega is on a previous build of the firmware and might be missing some minor features or bug fixes.
+You can choose to upgrade your firmware to acquire these changes.

+Major Version Available:

+Your Omega is on a previous version and is potentially missing core features.
+It is highly recommended to upgrade your firmware to acquire these features.

+Let's go through what each state will look like in the Console.

-## Up To Date!
+#### Up To Date!

 If your Omega is up to date with the latest firmware, you will see a page similar to the following: